SamuelAsherRivello/rmc-dots-examples/README.md

-# RMC DOTS Library - Examples
+# Unity Project With Included RMC DOTS Library & Examples

 This is the **fastest** way to create a new Unity Dots Project.